Are you doing enough to protect your business from phishing?

 Use a password management tool like LastPass to encourage your employees to practice good password habits.
 Most people use the same password everywhere, or have horrifically insecure passwords (ever wonder how often people use “12345” as a password?).
 Not only will it make your lives easier in terms of day-to-day convenience, but it will also mean that if one password is stolen through a phishing site, your employee isn’t inadvertently giving the hacker access to all of their passwords.

-It’s critical to take phishing seriously in your organization.
-Phishing attacks lead to data breaches and HIPAA violations.
+It's critical to take phishing seriously in your organization.
+Phishing attacks lead to data breaches and compliance problems.

 Have questions or feedback?
 Please share them in the comments below.